Travolta dress: Auctions

 Shortly before her death in a car crash in Paris in 1997, Diana requested that the dress be sold in a charity auction.
 Florida-based businesswoman Maureen Dunkel bought it for £100,000 in New York in June 1997, along with nine other dresses formerly owned by the Princess.
 The Travolta dress was the most expensive one sold at the auction.
 When she went bankrupt in 2011, Dunkel was forced to put them up for auction, but the Travolta dress was one of six that were not sold.
 It was finally auctioned off by Kerry Taylor in London on 19 March 2013, fetching £240,000 ($362,424) and again being the most expensive auctioned dress.
 It was bought by "a British gentleman as a surprise to cheer up his wife".

 In 2019, it sold for £264,000 ($325,317) to Historic Royal Palaces, a charity which looks after royal memorabilia including clothing and artifacts.
 The dress has joined the Royal Ceremonial Dress Collection and belongs to the palace.
-The dress was placed on public display in Kensington Palace, 20 years since it first left.
+The dress was placed on public display in Kensington Palace, 20 years after it first left.